Please see this page for information on our reading (including phonics) curriculum and its place in wider school life.

 We were very proud of our 2021 end-of-key-stage official results

 |EYFS Reading||Year 1 Phonic Check||End of Key Stage 1 Results||End of Key Stage 2 Results|

 |90% ELG||77% Expected||80% Expected||89% Expected|

 VIPERS Reading is an approach to reading comprehension that is taught from Year 2 upwards.
 Year 1 and Reception are taught reading comprehension through the Read, Write Inc. Phonics programme.
 Year 1 will begin VIPERS Reading after the Phonic Check in June

 VIPERS is an acronym to aid the recall of the 6 reading domains as part of the UK’s reading curriculum.
 They are the key areas which we feel children need to know and understand in order to improve their comprehension of texts.

 The 6 domains focus on the comprehension aspect of reading and not the mechanics: decoding, fluency, prosody etc. As such, VIPERS is not a reading scheme but rather a method of ensuring that teachers ask, and students are familiar with, a range of questions.
 They allow the teacher to track the type of questions asked and the children’s responses to these which allows for targeted questioning afterwards.

 Please see below resources to support your child with reading at home.
-These include resources shared at Mrs Tasker's recent 'Reading for Pleasure and Understanding' workshop.
+These include resources shared at Mrs Tasker's recent 'Reading for Pleasure and Understanding' workshop in the Autumn Term and the 'Sharing a Text' workshop in the Spring Term.
 Please contact your child's class teacher or Mrs Tasker (English Lead) if you would like any further support or have any questions regarding reading